For some time now I have been thinking about ways to take the physical reproduction of my images in a slightly different direction.

 Eventually, after much tortured deliberation, I finally decided that printing on glass would be my best option.
 I then set about learning how to apply gold leaf and duly took myself off to the studios of the wonderfully enthusiastic Richard Walker for two days of intensive tuition in the gentle and surprisingly meditative art of glass gilding (verre eglomise).
 My objectives were less Gustav Klimt bling and more about learning to tone down the brightness of the gold and lessen its impact.
 It was an absolutely fascinating experience - not least because Richard’s wealth of creative ideas for manipulating the gilded surface so neatly reflected my own penchant for play and experimentation.
 I was particularly intrigued to discover that the size used in water gilding is a carefully measured combination of warm water, gelatine and ……gin!
 Gordons, Beefeater, Bombay Sapphire - he didn't exactly elaborate.
 But gin it definitely was.
 And a goodly slug of it too.
 One can’t help but be delighted by such serendipity.

 I have completed my course and surrounded myself with all manner of gilding paraphernalia and the images have just been returned from brilliantly patient and understanding team at Metro Imaging in London having been printed onto museum glass.
-I shall try to decipher the notes made under Richard’s tutelage and with comical endeavour and misplaced confidence attempt to apply some gold leaf behind the highlights.
+I shall try to decipher the notes made under Richard’s tutelage and with comic endeavour and misplaced confidence attempt to apply some gold leaf behind the highlights.
 It is a process fraught with impediments.
 Gold leaf, I have discovered, is as flighty as a feather and you may as well try to catch a sunbeam as retrieve an airborne scrap of gold.
 Richard told me he sacrificed two laptops before realising that displaced gold leaf was being sucked into his computer, shorting out the motherboard.
 Much care will be needed.

 Whether or not my endeavours for this project will be successful remains to be seen.
 But who can fail to be seduced by names such as Moon Gold, Champagne Gold, Citron Gold and the like?
 The collection will be on show in a couple of weeks, thanks to Inside the Outside's kind invitation to participate in their upcoming 2016 exhibition in Nottingham.
-I console myself with the fact that if things don’t pan out the way I’d hoped, people will be too busy marvelling over John Blakemore’s beautiful work to notice, leaving me free to slope off and console myself with the leftover gin.
+I console myself with the fact that if things don’t pan out the way I’d hoped, people will be too busy marvelling over John Blakemore’s beautiful work to notice, leaving me free to slope off and drown my sorrows with the leftover gin.